-Many individuals that have used an IVC filter filed claims in 2017 and before against the manufacturers of IVC filters, alleging poor design, various forms of negligence and prior knowledge of risks that were kept quiet.
-New lawsuits are scheduled for 2018 as well.
+Many individuals that have used an IVC filter filed claims in 2018 and before against the manufacturers of IVC filters, alleging poor design, various forms of negligence and prior knowledge of risks that were kept quiet.
+New trials are scheduled for 2018 as well.

 IVC (Inferior Vena Cava) filters were designed to stave off pulmonary embolism by catching migrating blood clots before they reach the lungs or even the heart.